-- A conditional marketing authorisation may be where the Committee finds that, although compre clinical data referring to the safety and efficacy medicinal product have not been supplied, all the fo requirements are met: - (a) the risk-benefit balance of the medicinal product, as in Article 1(28a) of Directive 2001/83/EC, is positive - (b) it is likely that the applicant will be in a position to the comprehensive clinical data; - (of unmet medical needs will be fulfilled; - (d) the benefit to public health of the immediate availabe the market of the medicinal product concerned ou the risk inherent in the fact that additional data required.
+1. A conditional marketing authorisation may be granted where the Committee finds that, although comprehensive clinical data referring to the safety and efficacy of the medicinal product have not been supplied, all the following requirements are met:

+- (a) the risk-benefit balance of the medicinal product, as defined in Article T(28a) of Directive 2001/83/EC, is positive; - (b) it is likely that the applicant will be in a position to provide the comprehensive clinical data;

+(c) unmet medical needs will be fulfilled;

+(d) the benefit to public health of the immediate availability on the market of the medicinal product concerned outweighs the risk inherent in the fact that additional data are still required.